Exhibition room II

 Exhibition room III

-The opening times of the exhibitions in the castle are to be found in the "Tours" section.
+The opening hours of the exhibitions in the castle can be viewed under the heading "Sightseeing".

 Back to exhibition overview